eso28599/bisilhouette/README.md

 # Description
 The bisilhouette score is an extension of the silhouette score to the bicluster case.
 It is a measure of the quality of a biclustering, which like the silhouette score takes into account the compactness and separation of the biclusters.

-This page details the use of the functions within the `bisilhouette` function, for more details on the definiton of the score, please see the ..... (add link?)
+This page details the use of the functions within the `bisilhouette` function, for more details on the definiton of the score, please see the [package vignette](vignettes/res.Rmd).

 # Examples
 We ilustrate the use of the `bisilhouette` function which takes as input the $N\times p$ `data` matrix, and bicluster membership informtation encoded via `row_clustering` and `col_clustering`.